ziyuanzhangtony/Tensorflow_Helloword/README.md

 # tf-starter-gary
-a example tensorflow code for my friend Gary to play with
+An tensorflow example code for my friend Gary to play with

-python 3.5
+- python 3.6
-tensorflow 1.4
+- tensorflow 1.5